-repurchase program, the question of value has two dimensions.
+Public companies repurchase shares at the prevailing market price.
+For private companies, the market price of shares to be repurchased is not directly observable.
+For family business directors contemplating a share repurchase program, the question of value has two dimensions.
 First, what are the appropriate corporate fundamentals to use in the valuation: cash flow forecasts, cost of capital, comparable public companies, comparable transactions, non-operating assets, etc.?
 Second, what is the appropriate "level" of value at which to execute the redemption?

-Apart from the underlying corporate valuation fundamentals, the value of an ownership interest in a private company depends on the appropriate "level" as summarized on Exhibit 10.
+Apart from the underlying corporate valuation fundamentals, the value of an ownership interest in a family business depends on the appropriate "level" as summarized on Exhibit 9.

-Under the assumption that the company continues to operate under current stewardship, the results of fundamental corporate valuation techniques (discounted cash flow analysis, market comparables analysis) correspond to the financial control/marketable minority level of value from Exhibit 10.
-This level is analogous to the market for shares in public companies; in other words, if the subject private company were publicly traded, the share price would approximate value at the financial control/marketable minority level.
+Under the assumption that the company continues to operate under current stewardship, the results of fundamental corporate valuation techniques (discounted cash flow analysis, market comparables analysis) correspond to the financial control/marketable minority level of value from Exhibit 9.
+This level is analogous to the market for shares in public companies; in other words, if the family business were publicly traded, the share price would approximate value at the financial control/marketable minority level.

-However, the shares of private companies do not trade publicly, and owners of such shares do not have ready liquidity for their interests.
+However, the shares of family businesses do not trade publicly, and family shareholders do not have ready liquidity for their interests.
 Since such liquidity, or marketability, is a desirable trait, investors generally demand a discount of some magnitude from the financial control/marketable minority level to compensate for the lack of marketability.
-As a result, the nonmarketable minority value is most representative of what (minority) shares in a private company are worth to current or prospective investors.
+As a result, the nonmarketable minority value is most representative of what (minority) shares in a family business are worth to current or prospective investors.

-On the other hand, the assumption that the company continues to operate under current stewardship is not always valid or appropriate.
-If the company is sold in its entirety, the new controlling owner may be able to generate greater cash flow through combination with other businesses, access to more advantageous financing, or other factors.
+On the other hand, the assumption that the family business continues to operate under current stewardship is not always valid or appropriate.
+If the family business is sold in its entirety, the new controlling owner may be able to generate greater cash flow through combination with other businesses, access to more advantageous financing, or other factors.
 If there are competing bidders, the ultimate sales price may reflect a portion of such strategic benefits, resulting in a premium to the financial control/marketable minority level, referred to as the strategic control level of value.

-Unlike paying dividends, repurchasing shares has the potential to provide disproportionate economic benefit to the company's various shareholders.
+Unlike paying dividends, repurchasing shares has the potential to provide disproportionate economic benefit to different family shareholders.
 Consider the implications of setting the repurchase price at each of the levels of value: